ImagingDataCommons/RealtimeCosts/README.md

 Finally, one of the big shortcomings of the above system is that the published spending numbers can lag actual expense by 12 hours (give or take).
 So shutting a project down based on stale numbers may be too late to avoid unexpected charges.
 Thus, this function also estimates the current burn rate for running VMs and persistent storage each time the function runs (e.g. every 20 minutes).
-If the system detects that existing reported spending, plus 12 hours of this estimated burn, will exceed the budget by a specified multiplier, it will shut down all running VMs.
+The system estimates the total spending up to the current instant, compares that to what has been reported in the Google BQ table that records charges, and boosts the amount spent by the difference between the two.
+Note that at the moment, this is only done for VM and persistent disks.
+AppEngine, and all sorts of other services, are not estimated yet.

 To achieve this, a set of BigQuery tables need to be created in project "B" that quantify the costs associated with running VMs.
 The seed for these tables is the SKU export table that Google will create if this export is